not sure where to begin, click here to book a free 15 minute intro call with us

 • How much do you need for home, health/insurance, transportation, etc.?

-• What about general/fun stuff costs, like eating out and shopping?
+• What about general/fun stuff costs, like things that bring you joy?

 Not familiar with our mini-budget method?
 Here’s a crash course.